tylerb10/100-days-of-code/log.md

 ### Day 23: July 13, 2023

 **Today's Progress**: Finally figured out why my menu list wasn't rendering (wasn't returning anything within the function).
 Now I am working on getting a new list to render at the bottom of the page like a "cart" of sorts.
 Have the HTML backbone there, but it isn't rendering on the button click yet.

+### Day 24: July 16, 2023

+**Today's Progress**: Finished up the HTML for the order list, and got it rendering after clicking an "add" button on the menu.
+Used flexbox to align everything properly, and next need to work on the "remove" button on the order list to delete something from that array.